 Problem Symptom Possible Solution An error message is displayed during software installation Action A message is displayed when you install the software that asks if you want to remove the selected application and all of its components.
-Click OK to exit the window.
-Begin the installation process again to install the new version of Client Security Software.
 A message is displayed during installation stating that you must upgrade or remove the program.
 Do one of the following: • If a version prior to Client Security Software 5.0 is installed, select Remove to remove it.
 Then, restart the computer and clear the security subsystem using the IBM BIOS Setup Utility. • Otherwise, select Upgrade and continue the installation.
 Installation access is denied due to an unknown administrator password Action When installing the software on an IBM client with an enabled IBM embedded Security Subsystem, the administrator password for the IBM embedded Security Subsystem is unknown.
 Clear the security subsystem to continue with the installation.